 - Small Jane being Literal-Minded and showing her snarky tendencies.
 She was told she had a wicked heart and to pray to God to change it: to give her a new and clean one: to take away your heart of stone and give you a heart of flesh.
 "I was about to propound a question, touching the manner in which that operation of changing my heart was to be performed."
 Also of note, when Mr. Brocklehurst asks Jane how she should spare her soul from being thrown into hell, Jane replies that she will be sure to take care of her health and not die.

-- While the scene of Edward Rochester almost being burned to death by the Bertha In The Attic in Jane Eyre is rather serious, you can't help but chuckle at the dialogue:Edward Rochester: [after being doused by water] Is there a flood?Jane Eyre: No sir, but there has been a fire.
+- While the scene of Edward Rochester almost being burned to death by the Madwoman in the Attic in Jane Eyre is rather serious, you can't help but chuckle at the dialogue:Edward Rochester: [after being doused by water] Is there a flood?Jane Eyre: No sir, but there has been a fire.

 - Proving that irony was already alive and well in the 1840s, as well as the recognition of when something has become a cliche, Bronte writes how no one ever speaks up when Speak Now or Forever Hold Your Peace is invoked at weddings.
 Of course, immediately thereafter someone speaks up.

 - When Jane returns to Rochester, she decides to make him jealous by telling him about St. John.
 Rochester keeps trying (in vain) to find flaw with St. John.His appearance,I forget what description you gave of his appearance;a sort of raw curate, half strangled with his white neckcloth, and stilted up on his thick-soled high-lows, eh?St. John dresses well.
 He is a handsome man: tall, fair, with blue eyes, and a Grecian profile.(Aside.)
 Damn him!(To me.)
 Did you like him, Jane?